hashrocket/dotmatrix/README.md

 =========

-Dotmatrix is a collection of dotfiles used at Hashrocket to customize various deveopment tools.
+Dotmatrix is a collection of dotfiles used at Hashrocket to customize various development tools.
 This project is the culmination of many years worth of tinkering with our favorite tools to get them to behave just right.
 We think using dotmatrix makes working with these tools more pleasant and hope you will too!